 The Devil's Music?

-As a kid, I was always skeptical of religious types who called hard rock or heavy metal "the Devil's Music."
+Even as a kid, I was always skeptical of religious types who called rock n' roll "the Devil's Music."
 I once had a Sunday school teacher who claimed that playing Led Zeppelin's "Stairway To Heaven" backwards would reveal a demonic voice calling out to "My Sweet Satan."
-She also told us that Ozzy Osbourne killed kittens onstage during concerts, that KISS was an acronym for "Kids In Service to Satan," and that the initials "AC/DC" stood for "Anti-Christian Devil's Children."
+She also told us that Ozzy Osbourne killed kittens onstage during concerts, that KISS was an acronym for "Knights In Satan's Service," and that the initials "AC/DC" stood for "Anti-Christian Devil Children."
 It all seemed so silly, and I never understood how anyone could keep a straight face while shoveling such bull.

 However, the first time I heard Mercyful Fate, I thought, "Whoa.
 These guys might be the real deal."
-I was a few years out of Sunday school by that time, but if my old anti-rock teacher could have heard this band's tales of witchcraft, grave robbing, Satanic rituals, and other spookiness, she probably would have had a coronary.
+If my old anti-rock teacher had heard this band's tales of witchcraft, grave robbing, Satanic rituals, and other spookiness, she probably would have had a coronary.
 These Danish demons cast a looming, occult-fueled spell over the heavy metal underground of the early '80s, and though it's been more than twenty years since their last studio album, their influence still lingers to this day.

 So Who Was Mercyful Fate, Anyway?